How Is a Video Podcast Different Than an Audio Podcast?

 There were attempts years ago to distribute video in this manner, but even Apple gave up on the method because of low adoption.
 When these Video On Demand casts had their brief existence, the term VODcast came about.
 The term vodcast is fading away just as the concept of RSS video feeds is.

 Audio podcasts are for passive consumption; meaning that you don’t have to stop what you are doing to pay attention to the content.
-The popularity of audio-only podcasts grew for this reason.
+The popularity of audio-only content grew for this reason.

 Because of the popularity of YouTube videos showing podcast interviews, the use of the term ‘video podcast’ is becoming common – whether it is correct or not.
 A podcast purist would never call a video of a podcast a ‘podcast’ no more than calling a video of someone playing soccer ‘a soccer’.
 It is a video of the activity, not the activity.

 The most accurate name for this content format is Podcast Video.
 This describes the type of video that you are watching.
-A video of a podcast.
+A video of an audio recording session.
 For example, you would say – “watch the podcast video of The Business of Marketing on YouTube.
 There you can see the video of the podcast.”

 Using Video to Promote Podcasts